-The Agriculture and Rural Residential District is applicable in any areas where significant open spaces are to be protected, specifically the Rural Estate designation in the Boerne Comprehensive Master Plan.
+The Agriculture and Rural Residential District is applicable in any areas where significant open spaces are to be protected, specifically the Rural Residential and Low-density designation in the Boerne Master Plan.

-2. MANOR RESIDENTIAL (RM)
+2. MANOR RESIDENTIAL (RMA)

 The Manor Residential category is for single-family dwelling lots and tracts of a rural nature.
 The regulations are designed to protect the essentially rural character of the property and to provide more privacy and open space than what is associated with developed urban areas.
 The regulations prohibit the establishment of commercial, industrial or other incompatible uses.